ibm-cloud-docs/openwhisk/namespaces.md

 6. To view the service instance for the namespace resource, go to your [{{site.data.keyword.cloud_notm}} dashboard ](https://cloud.ibm.com/resources){: external} and find your namespace name in the **Functions Namespaces** pane.

-If you need to, you can update the name or description of the namespace on the **Namespace settings** page in the {{site.data.keyword.openwhisk_short}} console.
+If you need to, you can update the name or description of the namespace on the **Namespace Settings** page in the {{site.data.keyword.openwhisk_short}} console.

 ## Creating an IAM-based namespace with the CLI
 {: #namespaces_create}